InsightSoftwareConsortium/ITK-Wasm/doc/content/docs/itk_js_to_itk_wasm_migration_guide.md

 The `itk.Image.direction` is now directly a `Float64Array` -- `itk.Matrix` has
 been removed.

-`imageType.pixelType` is now a string enumeration.

 Addresses an important issue in image orientation support.

+### Pixel type, component type identifiers

+`PixelTypes`, used in `imageType.pixelType`, is now a string enumeration to make the type immediately evident in JSON serializations.

+`IntTypes` and `FloatTypes` string identifiers have new string identifiers with explicit sizes.

-## Image file format
+### Image file format

 The JSON file format is replaced by a WASM file format with a different layout.
 A directory, ending in `.iwi` or a `.iwi.zip` file is supported.